-To enhance students' understanding of financial and managerial accounting concepts and calculations, there are 5 online assignments available through the Wiley publisher's online access portal.
+To enhance students' understanding of financial and managerial accounting concepts and calculations, there are 4 online assignments available through the Wiley publisher's online access portal.
 All online assignments will consist of multiple-choice questions, true/false, and multi-step problem-solving.
+Of these 4 assignments, the best 3 results will count towards your final grade.
 These assignments are intended to act as graded practice for your online quizzes and other exams.
-Students must complete online assignments by the deadline mentioned in the detailed course schedule from page 12.
+Students must complete online assignments by the deadline mentioned in the detailed course schedule from page 11.
 There will be three attempts and unlimited time for each attempt.
 Note that extensions are not possible given the pedagogical role of these activities.

-Online quizzes (20%)
+Online guizzes (20%)

-To enhance students' understanding of financial and managerial accounting concepts and calculations, there are 5 online quizzes available through the Wiley publishers' online access portal.
-All quizzes are multiple choice questions, true/false, and multistep problem solving in nature.
-Of these 5 quizzes, the best 4 results will count towards your final grade.
+To enhance students' understanding of financial and managerial accounting concepts and calculations, there are 4 online quizzes available through the Wiley publishers' online access portal.
+All quizzes are multiple choice questions, true/false, and multi-step problem solving in nature.
+Of these 4 quizzes, the best 3 results will count towards your final grade.
 These quizzes are intended to test your understanding of the course work and to inform your preparation for your exams.
-Students must complete quizzes by the deadline mentioned in the detailed course schedule from page 12.
+Students must complete quizzes by the deadline mentioned in the detailed course schedule from page 11.
 There will only be one attempt and 30 minutes allocated to each quiz.
 Note that extensions are not possible given the pedagogical role of these activities.